learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 > different editor you prefer, you can set also it as the default learn editor
 > in this file.

-In `.learn-config`, you can also set the default location where Learn will save all your labs.
-By default, the learn_directory is set to `/Users/<your-computer-username>/Development/code`.
+You can also set the default location where Learn will save all your labs.
+By default, the Learn directory is set to `/Users/<your-computer-username>/Development/code`, but if you want to store labs in a place that is more convenient, you could change the directoy to something like `/Users/<your-computer-username/Desktop/code`, so the folder will appear on your Desktop.

 Save and close the  `~/.learn-config` file.